-In some instances, you might want to share your freebie as a link.
+Sometimes, you might want to share your freebie as a link.
 You can easily do this from your Dropbox or Google Drive account.
-Both services provide you with the option to create a link from your saved document.
+Both services allow you to create a link from your saved document.

 Step 5: Distribute your lead magnet